Workiva (WK)

 Martin Vanderploeg Non-Executive Chair

-Martin Vanderploeg has served as Workiva's Non-Executive Chair since 2023 and is a co-founder of the company.
-He was Workiva's Chief Executive Officer from 2018 to 2023, President from 2014 to 2022, and Chief Operating Officer from 2008 to 2018.
-Before co-founding Workiva, Mr. Vanderploeg co-founded Engineering Animation Inc. (EAI) in 1988 and served as its Chief Technology Officer from 1989 to 1999, leading it through significant growth until its acquisition by Unigraphics Solutions (now part of Siemens USA) in 2000.
-He also held academic positions as a tenured professor of mechanical engineering at Iowa State University, where he founded and directed the Simulation and Visualization lab.
+Martin J. Vanderploeg is a co-founder of Workiva.
+He served as Chief Executive Officer from 2018 to 2023 and as President from 2014 to 2022.
+From 2008 to 2018, he was the Chief Operating Officer.
+Before co-founding Workiva, Mr. Vanderploeg co-founded and served as Chief Technology Officer of Engineering Animation Inc. (EAI), which was sold to Unigraphics Solutions (now part of Siemens USA) in 2000.
+He began his career in academia as a tenured professor of mechanical engineering at Iowa State University.

 AI Analysis | Feedback